-Knowle Knowledge and Understanding A1 Interrogate a range of school-based practice drawing on problems and insights at the forefront of current research and practice in secondary education.
-A2 Demonstrate a comprehensive and detailed knowledge of contemporary educational practice within the context of secondary education.
-A3 Critically appraise the relationship between pedagogy and subject knowledge within the wider secondary school 11-16 curricula.
+Know Knowledge and Understanding A1 Interrogate a range of school-based practice drawing on problems and insights at the forefront of current research and practice in primary education.

-Further to an anticipally and the antically informed languages in the field of Evaluate appropriate empirically-grounded and theoretically-informed knowledge in the field of secondary education to enact solutions to problems in practice. tive/Intellectual Skills Synthesise a range of evidence drawn from scholarship, research and professional enquiry to reach informed judgments about effective school-based practice.
-Assimilate a range of alternative perspectives on how to provide high quality school-based teaching, learning and assessment drawing upon current insights into secondary-phase schooling.
-Investigate, transform and extend current practice drawing on a comprehensive range of specialised skills in planning, teaching and class management across the secondary key stages. cal/Professional Skills Operate within a complex professional context adhering to ethical constraints and with due regard to the professional framework within which teachers in the secondary sector operate.
-Demonstrate intellectual and professional autonomy drawing upon tacit knowledge and generating own answers to practice problems. ansferable Skills Adopt an evaluative stance to own professional trajectory relating the acquisition of new knowledge and skills to current skills, knowledge and perspectives.
-Face new occupational challenges through the acquisition of transferable knowledge and skills and complex problem-solving strategies.
-Communicate clearly, fluently and effectively and with due regard to the affective dynamics that are salient to collaborative practice, feedback and intellectual debate.
-Engage effectively in professional and academic discussion and negotiate a range of diverse perspectives in a professional manner.
-Select and apply appropriate numerical and statistical methods for complex and open-ended tasks within the teaching and learning context.
+• A2 Demonstrate a comprehensive and detailed knowledge of contemporary educational practice within the context of primary education.
+A3 Critically appraise the relationship between pedagogy and subject knowledge within the wider primary school 3-11 curricula.
+A4 Evaluate appropriate empirically-grounded and theoretically-informed knowledge in the field of primary education to enact solutions to problems in practice.
+Cogni tive/Intellectual Skills B1 Synthesise a range of evidence drawn from scholarship, research and professional enquiry to reach informed judgments about effective school-based practice.
+B2 Assimilate a range of alternative perspectives on how to provide high quality school-based teaching, learning and assessment drawing upon current insights into primary-phase schooling. В3 Investigate, transform and extend current practice drawing on a comprehensive range of specialised skills in planning, teaching and class management across the primary key stages.
+Practi ical/Professional Skills C1 Operate within a complex professional context adhering to ethical constraints and with due regard to the professional framework within which teachers in the primary sector operate.
+C2 Demonstrate intellectual and professional autonomy drawing upon tacit knowledge and generating own answers to practice problems.
+Key T ransferable Skills D1 Adopt an evaluative stance to own professional trajectory relating the acquisition of new knowledge and skills to current skills, knowledge and perspectives.
+D2 Face new occupational challenges through the acquisition of transferable knowledge and skills and complex problem-solving strategies.
+D3 Communicate clearly, fluently and effectively and with due regard to the affective dynamics that are salient to collaborative practice, feedback and intellectual debate.
+D4 Engage effectively in professional and academic discussion and negotiate a range of diverse perspectives in a professional manner.
+D5 Select and apply appropriate numerical and statistical methods for complex and open- ended tasks within the teaching and learning context.